openspace42/aenigma/README.md

 The hackerspace assembly **ChaosZone** for hosting my presentation at 35C3.

-Also, anyone involved in the XMPP community, and aenigma users, beta testers, and contributors of course!
+Also, anyone involved in the XMPP community, plus aenigma users, beta testers, and contributors of course!

 Thanks to all of you.
 Let's make this happen.
 It's about time [finally].